kurowyn/consoletictactoe/README.md

 # Console Tic-Tac-Toe :
-- The board game tictactoe, playable through the terminal, written in the C programming language (Made for 2-player experience).
+- The paper-and-pencil game tictactoe, playable through the terminal, written in the C programming language (Made for 2-player experience).
 # Rules :
 - The game is played on a 3 by 3 grid, as you'd expect.
 - Each player selects their own symbol (X or O).
 The players are labeled "Player 1" and "Player 2" by default.